Calibration of Distributionally Robust Empirical Optimization Models: Conclusions

 \section{Conclusions}

-Proper calibration of DRO models requires a principled understanding of how the distribution of the out-of-sample reward depends on the ``robustness parameter".
+Proper calibration of DRO models requires a principled understanding of how the distribution of the out-of-sample reward depends on the ``robustness parameter."
 In this paper, we studied out-of-sample properties of robust empirical optimization and developed a theory for data-driven calibration of the robustness parameter.

-Our main results showed that the first-order benefit of ``little bit of robustness" is a significant reduction in the variance of the out-of-sample reward while the impact on the mean is almost an order of magnitude smaller.
-Our results imply that the robustness parameter should be calibrated by making trade-offs between estimates of the out-of-sample mean and variance and that substantial variance reduction is possible at little cost when the robustness parameter is small.
+Robustness is closely related to controlling the variance of the reward distribution as this reduces sensitivity of the mean reward to misspecification.
+Our main results show that the first-order benefit of ``little bit of robustness" is a significant reduction in the variance of the out-of-sample reward while the impact on the mean is almost an order of magnitude smaller.
+Our results imply that the robustness parameter should be calibrated by making trade-offs between estimates of the out-of-sample mean and variance.

 To calibrate the robustness parameter, we introduced the robust mean-variance frontier and showed that it can be approximated using resampling methods like the bootstrap.
 We applied the robust mean-variance frontiers to three applications: inventory control, portfolio optimization and logistic regression.
-Our results showed that classical calibration methods that match ``standard" confidence levels (e.g. $95\%$) are typically associated with an excessively large robustness parameter and overly pessimistic solutions that perform poorly out-of-sample, while ignoring the variance and calibrating purely on the basis of the mean (a second-order effect) can lead to a robustness parameter that is too small and a solution that misses out on the first-order benefits of robust optimization.
+Our results showed that classical calibration methods that match ``standard" confidence levels (e.g., $95\%$) are typically associated with an excessively large robustness parameter and overly pessimistic solutions that perform poorly out-of-sample, while ignoring the variance and calibrating purely on the basis of the mean can lead to a robustness parameter that is too small and a solution that misses out on the first-order benefits of robust optimization.